HandsOnDataViz/book/docs/HandsOnDataViz.md

 Public, you can create an interactive scatter chart, letting users hover over points to view specific details.

-Figure <a href="#fig:tableau-scatter-demo">34</a> illustrates a strong relationship between Connecticut school district income and test scores.
+Figure <a href="#fig:tableau-xy-demo">45</a> illustrates a strong relationship between Connecticut school district income and test scores.

 <iframe src="https://public.tableau.com/views/CTSchoolDistrictsbyIncomeandGradeLevels2009-13/Sheet1?:showVizHome=no&amp;:embed=true" width="100%" height="500px">
 </iframe>
 <p class="caption">
-Figure 34: Household income vs test scores in Connecticut school districts.
+Figure 45: Household income vs test scores in Connecticut school districts.
 Made with Tableau Public.
 </p>

 #### Install Tableau and Get Data

-You can download Tableau Public for Windows or Mac from Tableau’s official website
+You can download Tableau Public for Windows or Mac from Tableau’s [official website](https://public.tableau.com).
-(<a href="https://public.tableau.com" class="uri">https://public.tableau.com</a>).
 You will need to provide your email address.

 If you wish to use the dataset from the scatter plot in Figure
-<a href="#fig:tableau-scatter-demo">34</a>, you can [download the Excel
+<a href="#fig:tableau-xy-demo">45</a>, you can [download the sample
-file here](data/ct-districts-income-grades-2009-13.xlsx).
+Excel file](data/ct-districts-income-grades-2009-13.xlsx).
 This data file consists of three columns: district, median household income, and grade levels (above/below national average for 6th grade Math and English test scores).
 The Notes tab explains how this data is based on the work of Sean Reardon et al. at the [Stanford Education Data Archive](http://purl.stanford.edu/db586ns4974), Motoko Rich et al. at [The New York Times](http://www.nytimes.com/interactive/2016/04/29/upshot/money-race-and-success-how-your-school-district-compares.html),